pverscha/phd_thesis/18-chapter_7_other_projects.md

 Since the `ArrayBuffer` is just a series of binary values, it can also be thought of as a block of memory.
 Because of its very simple structure, an `ArrayBuffer` does not need to be copied between different Web Workers, but instead only "ownership" of this memory block needs to be transferred (see \autoref{fig:hashmap_arraybuffer_transfer}).
-The thread or Web Worker that currently has the "ownership" of an ArrayBuffer is the only one that is allowed to make changes (or read from) the block of memory at that point.
+The thread or Web Worker that currently has the "ownership" of an ArrayBuffer is the only one that is allowed to make changes to, or read from the block of memory at that point.
 Transferring ownership is almost instantly.

 ![When sending an ArrayBuffer from one worker to another, it's ownership will be transferred.
 This means that no data needs to be copied which makes this operation a lot faster than for normal JavaScript Objects since the "structured clone algorithm" is not involved. \label{fig:hashmap_arraybuffer_transfer}](resources/figures/chapter7_hashmap_transfer_ownership.eps)